intercom/intercom-ios/README.md

 On iOS 14+, Intercom uses the new `PHPickerViewController` API which does not require requesting users for photo library permission.

 ## Example app
 There are example apps provided [here](https://github.com/intercom/intercom-ios/tree/master/Examples) for Objective-C and Swift, as well as an example built with SwiftUI.
+We also have some sample code for handling Intercom push notifications manually.

 ## Setup and Configuration